A Few Best Men: Cast

-Music
+Soundtrack

 Universal Music Australia released A Few Best Man: Original Motion Picture Soundtrack and Remixes on 20 January 2012.
 The film soundtrack is sung primarily by Olivia Newton-John.

 Release

 A Few Best Men premiered at the Mill Valley Film Festival in San Rafael, California on 14 October 2011.
 The film was released in Australia on 26 January 2012, and in the United Kingdom on 31 August 2012.

 Critical reception

-A Few Best Men was met with negative reviews, earning an approval rating of 18% on Rotten Tomatoes, based on 39 reviews, with an average score of 3.6/10.
+A Few Best Men was mostly met with negative reviews, earning an approval rating of 18% on Rotten Tomatoes, based on 39 reviews, with an average score of 3.6/10.

+However, David Stratton and Margaret Pomeranz both gave the film four stars on At the Movies.
+Stratton commented that "I think all the performances are nice.
+Olivia Newton John is hilarious...not many films make me laugh out loud these days and this made me laugh out loud quite a few times."
+Pomeranz stated that "Stephan Elliott's been able to ground it so that there is a reality to the silliness so that you're laughing from a really healthy and witty base in a lot of way."

 Fiona Williams of SBS noted that the film was as "funny as a funeral", awarding one star out of five, commenting that "Like a bad wedding reception, A Few Best Men is overlong by at least an hour, and the flimsy plot groans under its own weight."

 Despite poor reviews, A Few Best Men was nominated for an AACTA Award for Best Original Music Score.